LearnersGuild/guide/Phases/Interviews/README.md

 #### Technical Interview

-During the technical interview, an interviewer will meet \(via video chat\) with the learner, in a 1:1 setting.
-Together \(for about 30 minutes\), they will dig into various parts of the code that was submitted.
+During the technical interview, an interviewer will meet \(via video chat\) with you in a 1:1 setting.
+Together \(for about 30 minutes\), they will dig into various parts of the code you submitted.

-The interviewer is trying to answer the following questions:
+**The interviewer is trying to answer the following questions:**

 * Did the learner write this code themselves, or does it seem like it was blindly cut-and-pasted?